-2 Including a failure to respond within a reasonable time to a request for information, such as to provide proof of an address.
+&lt;sup>2 Including a failure to respond within a reasonable time to a request for information, such as to provide proof of an address.

-6.62 In such instances parents must provide the Council with written details of the significant and material change together with any evidence of that change.
+- 6.54 The following is a non-exhaustive list of what MAY be considered to be exceptional: - change of address i.e. where the change of address is into the catchment of the school (this applies only to Kingsway); - new significant and material evidence has come to light in personal circumstances; - a significant change in medical circumstances (apart from medical attention for distress or anxiety as a result of unsuccessful applications / appeals); - there has been a significant and or material change in the circumstances of the school i.e. significant extensions / new build, an increase their PAN, increase in the number of teaching staff. - 6.55 In such instances parents must provide the Council with written details of the significant and material change together with any evidence of that change.
 Where the significant and material change is accepted by the Council a second application will be permitted and must be made in the usual way and will be processed in the normal manner and, where necessary, in accordance with the priority criteria.
 The decision will be made by the Admissions Manager(s).